murinicanor/entropybroker/readme.txt

 The client/server processes don't have a configuration file.
 For them, you need to use '-X', e.g.:
 	server_v4l -X my-password.txt
+Passwords should not be longer than 56 characters.
+If a binary password is used, note that it is cut-off at the first LF (\n) found.

 server processes